On Periods and $L$-functions for $\mathbf{GL}_4 \times \mathbf{GL}_2$: Introduction

-In \cite{Pollack:Wan:Zydor}, under certain technical conditions, it was proved that thus giving evidence towards one direction of Conjecture \ref{conj:Wan:Zhang} in the case of $D$ split.

-The discrepancy between the results of Theorem \ref{Thma} and \eqref{resultPWZ} with Conjecture \ref{conj:Wan:Zhang} seems to rely on the quotient This ratio turns out to be non-zero if and only if $\pi$ participates (non-trivially) in the theta correspondence for the dual pair $(\GL_4,\GL_4)$.
+The discrepancy between Theorem \ref{Thma} and Conjecture \ref{conj:Wan:Zhang:+:Bessel:GGP}(2) seems to rely on the quotient This ratio turns out to be non-zero if and only if $\pi$ participates (non-trivially) in the theta correspondence for the dual pair $(\GL_4,\GL_4)$.
 One of the advantages of the use of the theta lifting is that it produces various period relations by using combinations of seesaw identities and Siegel--Weil formulae.
-We exploit this principle to prove the following (see Corollaries \ref{Main:Corollary:Spherical:1} and \ref{Main:Corollary:Spherical:2}).
+We exploit this principle to prove a relation between the linear period $\mathcal{P}_{ \GL_2 \times \GL_2}$ and the partial $L$-value $L^S( \tfrac{1}{2}, \pi \otimes \sigma, \rho_{\mathbf{X}_{\rm lin}})$, provided that we have certain control on the local zeta integrals at places in $S$ (see Corollary \ref{Main:Corollary:Spherical:1} and Remark \ref{Main:remark:after:MTSP}).
+In the case of representations that are unramified at every place, the result takes the following elegant form.

-\begin{thmb} Let $\pi$ and $\sigma$ be cuspidal automorphic representations of $\GL_4$ and $\GL_2$ respectively, which are unramified everywhere and such that the product of their central characters is trivial.
+\begin{thmb}[{Corollary \ref{Main:Corollary:Spherical:2}}] Let $\pi$ and $\sigma$ be cuspidal automorphic representations of $\GL_4$ and $\GL_2$ respectively, which are unramified everywhere and such that the product of their central characters is trivial.
 Then, In particular, if we further assume that \begin{itemize} \item[(i)] $\pi$ and $\sigma$ have trivial central characters, \item[(ii)] $L(\frac{3}{2},\pi \otimes \sigma,\wedge^2\otimes\mathrm{std}_2)\neq 0$, which is always the case if $\pi$ and $\sigma$ are tempered, \end{itemize} then,